Chair of the Sea Fish Industry AuthorityAnnounced

 The statement of suitability should give evidence of the strength and depth of your ability to meet the essential criteria for this role.
 Please provide specific examples to demonstrate how you meet each of the criteria (max two pages please).

-Your CV and statement should be returned to the following address by the closing date: 12.00 (midday) on Friday 16 October.
-Email to email@example.com quoting reference APPT08-20.
+Your CV and statement should be returned to the following address by the closing date: 12.00 (midday) on Friday 6 November 2020.
+Email to firstname.lastname@example.org quoting reference APT 08-20.

 For further information about the role please email: Ann.Harkness-Moore@defra.gov.uk